EficodeDemoOrg/copilot-python-data-analysis/exercises/copilot-advanced-mode-a.md

 **Advanced Slash Commands**
 - `/tests` with specific context for comprehensive test generation
-- `/doc` for architectural documentation and API specifications
+- `/docs` for architectural documentation and API specifications
 - `/explain` with multi-file context for system understanding
 - `/fix` for automated error resolution with context awareness
+- `/setupTests` for configuring testing frameworks

+*📖 See `copilot-cheatsheet.md` for full command reference*

 **Precision Context Variables**
 - `#selection` for targeted code analysis and modification
-- `#usage:app.data_config.DataManager.analyze_technology_usage` for tracing function dependencies
 - `#codebase` for broad architectural questions
+- `#problems` for debugging issues from Problems panel
+- `#testFailure` for diagnosing failing tests
-- `#terminal` for debugging command outputs
+- `#terminalLastCommand` for understanding command errors

+*📖 See `copilot-cheatsheet.md` for comprehensive context variable reference*

 **Strategic Inline Chat Usage**
 - Use `Cmd+I`/`Ctrl+I` for complex refactoring within functions